RSaravanaPrasad/MicroServices/README.md

     * Logger level configured in application.properties.

-Log file named kafka-pub.log will created in folder as configured in application.properties
+Log file named kafka-pub.log will be created in folder as configured in application.properties

-Log file named kafka-sub.log will created in folder as configured in application.properties
+Log file named kafka-sub.log will be created in folder as configured in application.properties

 * **Actuator Configuration**